quickwit-oss/mrecordlog/README.md

 Then, and only then, the entire file is deleted.

 That recordlog emits a new file every 1GB.
-A recordlog file is deleted, once all queues have been truncated after the last record of a  of a file.
+A recordlog file is deleted once all queues have been truncated after the last record of a  of a file.

-There are no compaction logic.
+There is no compaction logic.

 # TODO